AkchurinDA/Fortuna.jl/README.md

 ## Acknowledgements

-The author thanks academic and industrial partners of the "Reliability 2030" project for their financial support.
+The author thanks academic and industrial partners of the "Reliability 2030" initiative for their financial support.
 The author also thanks Dr. Armen Der Kiureghian for his book "Structural and System Reliability" (2022) that was a major inspiration for the development of this package.